Skip to main content

 Pruning

-Cut stems back to 4–6 inches (10–15 cm) above ground in early spring (March–April) after the last hard frost but before new growth emerges.
-Do not prune in fall — dried stems protect the woody crown from winter moisture.
-Deadheading during the growing season extends bloom.
+Cut stems back to 4–6 inches (10–15 cm) above ground in early spring (March and April) after the last hard frost but before new growth emerges.
+Fall pruning is not recommended because dried stems shield the woody crown from winter moisture.
+Deadheading during the growing season can extend bloom.
 Self-sown seedlings can be transplanted or removed in spring.

 Pruning Schedule